adgayle/aws-saa-study-guide/saa.md

         * Single endpoint name (see automatic name move)
         * Automated backups are taken from the standby
         * Must be in the same region
-        * Standby cannot be used for as the engine is inactive
+        * Standby cannot be used as the engine is inactive
         * Upgrades take place on the primary instance
     * Read replicas
         * Replicated asynchronously